AmyE123/Ludum-Dare-51/README.md

 disable meshrenderer in the way of the player during victory anim maximum water height for level easy mode to give more time and less time before drowning

+low pass filter when dying

+controls for itch page